willian-coelho-da-cunha/bowling-kata/README.md

   - Choose 'Run As' option;
   - And Choose 'JUnit'.

-- If you don't find the command 'Run As > JUnit', try the following:

-  - Right-click on project name;
-  - Select 'Maven' option;
-  - Select 'Add dependency' option;
-  - On the opened window, write 'junit-jupiter';
-  - Select the option with the name 'junit-jupiter';
-  - Click on the 'Ok' button;
-  - Right-click on project name again;
-  - Select 'Maven' option;
-  - Select 'Update project' option;
-  - Wait for the project update to finish;
-  - Right-click on project name;
-  - Select 'Run As' option;
-  - And now, 'JUnit' option should appear.

 - If you can't see the tests running, try the following:

   - Click on 'Window' menu;